-- Certifications (or willingness to obtain): Suicide Intervention, Standard First Aid and CPR, Mental Health First Aid, De-escalation
+- Certifications relating to Suicide Intervention, Standard First Aid and CPR, Mental Health First Aid, De-escalation are strong assets

-- Requires a use of personal vehicle with valid Class 5 Driver’s License, Vehicle Registration, Vehicle Insurance (2 million dollar liability) and Driver’s Abstract.
+- Required a valid Class 5 Driver’s License, Vehicle Registration, Vehicle Insurance (2 million dollar liability) and Driver’s Abstract.

 - 1+ year of experience working with marginalized populations, high risk and vulnerable populations.

 - Previous experience working with LGBTQ2+, Indigenous, refugee and immigrant populations.

 - Working knowledge of harm reduction, abuse and trauma, sexual exploitation, addictions, mental health, homelessness, inner city and indigenous culture.

 - Knowledge and experience of Motivational Interviewing and Critical Time Intervention strategies considered an asset.